IprelProgetti/GCDataManipulationLib/README.md

 Import gcornilib from within your python file and use it:

 ```
-from gcornilib import DataManipulationV2 as dm2
+from gcornilib.DataManipulation import MLPrePostProcessing as dm2
 ```